Efficient Admin (aka Michelle) has been hiking for five years on the wonderful mountain trails of North Carolina and South Carolina.

 - The longer trails are for experienced hikers with topo maps.

-- There are approximately 80 miles of trails and dirt roads in this area; take proper precaution in case you get lost.
+- There are approximately 80 miles of trails and dirt roads in this area; take proper precautions in case you get lost.

 Bridal Veil Falls